 \section{Introduction}

-Since the discovery of $X(3872)$ (also konown as $\chi_{c1}(3872)$) \cite{Belle:2003nnu}, many charmonium-like states have been reported in experiments, however, the masses of these charmonium-like states do not match the excited states predicted by the relativistic quark model \cite{Godfrey:1985xj}.
-Then the structures of these charmonium-like states have been the focus of interest and provide a unique window to understand the nature of the strong force.
-Interestingly, these states have a common feature that their masses are close to the thresholds of some hadron pairs, which indicate that they are may be loose hadronic molecules \cite{Chen:2022asf,Brambilla:2019esw,Guo:2017jvc,Hosaka:2016pey,Ji:2022vdj,Abreu:2023rye,Meng:2020cbk,Ortega:2017qmg,Ji:2022uie,Prelovsek:2020eiw,Xie:2022lyw,Bayar:2022dqa}.
+Since the discovery of the $X(3872)$ (also known as $\chi_{c1}(3872)$) \cite{Belle:2003nnu}, many charmonium-like states have been reported in experiments.
+However, the masses of these charmonium-like states do not match the excited states predicted by the relativistic quark model \cite{Godfrey:1985xj}.
+The structures of these charmonium-like states have thus become the focus of interest and provide a unique window for understanding the nature of the strong force.
+Interestingly, these states share a common feature in that their masses are close to the thresholds of some hadron pairs, which suggests that they may be loose hadronic molecules \cite{Chen:2022asf,Brambilla:2019esw,Guo:2017jvc,Hosaka:2016pey,Xin:2022bzt,Ji:2022vdj,Abreu:2023rye,Meng:2020cbk,Ji:2022uie,Prelovsek:2020eiw,Xie:2022lyw,Bayar:2022dqa,Peng:2023lfw}.